 The reverse stock split would be effected simultaneously for all outstanding shares of our common stock.
 The reverse stock split would affect all of our stockholders uniformly and would not affect any stockholder's percentage ownership interest in our Company, except to the extent that the reverse stock split resulted in any of our stockholders owning a fractional share.
 The reverse stock split would not change the terms of our common stock.
-After the reverse stock split, the shares of common stock would have the same voting rights and rights to dividends and distributions and would be identical in all other respects to the common stock would remain fully paid and non-assessable.
+After the reverse stock split, the shares of common stock would have the same voting rights and rights to dividends and distributions and would be identical in all other respects to the common stock now authorized, which is not entitled to preemptive or subscription rights, and is not subject to conversion, redemption or sinking fund provisions.
+The post-reverse stock split common stock would remain fully paid and non-assessable.
 The reverse stock split is not intended as, and would not have the effect of, a "going private transaction" covered by Rule 13e-3 under the Exchange Act.
 Following the reverse stock split, we would continue to be subject to the periodic reporting requirements of the Exchange Act.